cyrus-and/gdb-dashboard/README.md

 element in alphabetical order.

-When executed without arguments, this command lists all the available modules in the form of a list of directives.
+When executed without arguments, this command lists all the available modules in the form of a list of directives followed by the status of the output files of the modules.

 ### dashboard -style [`<name>` [`<value>`]]